aircall/aircall-everywhere/README.md

 - `onLogin`: Callback function after the phone is fully loaded, logged in, and the connexion between the phone and the CRM is established.
 This callback will triggers everytime the user logs again.
 User details and integration settings if any are passed as parameters.
 - `onLogout`: Callback function after the user logs out of the phone.
 It will triggers everytime the user logs out.
 - `integrationToLoad`: You can specify a CRM from which specific settings can be retrieved.
 Only `zendesk` or `hubspot` available for now.
+You can ignore this if you have your own CRM.
 - `domToLoadPhone`: You must specify in which element you want to load the phone.
 Query selector string.

 Example: